Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Singular Learning Theory Basics

 This more-or-less says that we should choose the simplest model that fits our data.

 The caveat about the BIC however is it makes the assumption that the models we care about are ``regular statistical models".
 There are two key things that are required for a statistical model to be regular.
-First, the model must be \textit{identifiable}, which effectively means that any set of parameters for $a$ are unique in that if $a_{\theta_1}(x) = a_{\theta_2}(x)$ then $\theta_1 = \theta_2$.
-Second, the Fisher Information matrix near the true parameters $a_\theta^0$ must be positive definite.
-This condition is easiest to understand if we assume the loss is the KL-divergence (or log loss), as it corresponds to saying that the Hessian of the loss $H(L_m(a_\theta^0))$ is non-degenerate, having only non-zero eigenvalues.
+First, the model must be \textit{identifiable}, which effectively means that any set of parameters for $a$ are unique in that if $a_{w_1}(x) = a_{w_2}(x)$ then $w_1 = w_2$.
+Second, the Fisher Information matrix near the true parameters $a_w^0$ must be positive definite.
+This condition is easiest to understand if we assume the loss is the KL-divergence (or log loss), as it corresponds to saying that the Hessian of the loss $H(L_n(a_w^0))$ is non-degenerate, having only non-zero eigenvalues.

 This fact is key for how one derives the BIC.
 While the formal derivation of the BIC is straightforward, it is time consuming and there's a much simpler way to intuitively see why it matters.
-First, the non-degeneracy of $H(L_m(a_\theta^0))$ means the geometry of the loss surface is a paraboloid about $a_\theta^0$.
-If we want to then measure how many configurations of $a$ have a loss less than $\epsilon$, so we want to measure the volume of a paraboloid of height $\epsilon$ in our parameter space.
+First, the non-degeneracy of $H(L_n(a_w^0))$ means the geometry of the loss surface is a paraboloid about $a_w^0$.
+We want to then measure how many configurations of $a$ have a loss less than $\epsilon$, so we want to measure the volume of a paraboloid of height $\epsilon$ in our parameter space.
 The nice thing about a parabaloid is that its volume is half of that of the cylinder that encloses it.
-This can be computed straightforwardly from the $d$-dimensional volume of tubes formula\cite{tubes}:
+This can be computed straightforwardly from the $d$-dimensional volume of tubes formula\citep{tubes}:

 Here $V_d$ is the volume of the $d$-sphere.
 This formula is effectively where the $\frac{d}{2}$ comes from in the BIC.
 Now, one might notice that if we are considering potentially degenerate local minima, this formula cannot be applied since the degeneracy of the Hessian means the determinant is 0.
 In this case, the BIC is not well defined either.
+Models with degenerate minima are called singular models.
+In some sense, most model classes are singular.
+Neural networks for instance are highly singular and generally admit many equivalent parametrizations for computing the same function.
 Singular learning theory attempts to handle this problem by finding a method for computing the volume of degenerate local minima.